dhis2/developer-portal/blog/2026-01-31-mosip-integration-demo/index.md

 4. The clinic worker then completes the enrollment, and can enter data for other ANC stages
 5. Each time the patient’s data is updated in DHIS2, it’s synced to a National Electronic Health Registry (NEHR), which is shared across the digital services in the health domain
 6. Later, the mother can visit a patient portal website, where they can verify their identity with eSignet.
 Once verified, they can view their health history in the NEHR, even without sharing their National ID.
 7. When the mother is referred to a specialist later, the specialist clinician can have the mother verify with eSignet to grant the specialist access to their previous history.
-(Stretch goal: Then, the clinician can record data and images and also add them to the patient’s history in the NEHR.)

 ## The integration